 How to Monitor Trends

 The U.S. Census Bureau provides information about demographics on a national and regional level.
 The next U.S. Census will take place in 2020 but isn’t slated for public release until late 2021.
 In the meantime, the U.S. Census Bureau makes additional reports and study findings available on its website.
-The Bureau recently announced a new online platform for accessing data, which is scheduled to officially launch in July 2019.

 Organizations like the Pew Research Center also report on numerous topics such as population trends, religious affiliation and social media usage.
 For specific information about the trends in your area, local market research can provide even more actionable insights.
 This type of research is also valuable for learning about specific perceptions and preferences related to memorialization and your funeral home brand.